 - 1. len can be any length and does not have to be aligned on disk block boundaries. - 2.
-You have to allocate new disk blocks using the block table when this is necessary. - 3.
-Make sure to set the block table entry of the last block to WFS_BLOCK_EOF to indicate the end of a chain. - 4.
-Your implementation of wfs_file_write must be able to cope with non-block-aligned writes. - 5.
-Your implementation of wfs_file_write must be able to cope with seeks that are interleaved with write actions.
-What happens if a seek is performed past the end of the file followed by a write?
+You have to allocate new disk blocks using the block table when this is necessary.
+Important: When you need to allocate new disk blocks, allocate a pair of two contiguous disk blocks.
+This saves repeated calls to the function to search for free disk blocks and also allows you to use the same function as for subdirection creation to look for a free pair of blocks. - 3.
+Make sure to set the block table entry of the last block to WFS\BLOCK\EOF to indicate the end of a chain. - 4.
+Your implementation of wfs\file\write must be able to cope with non-block-aligned writes. - 5.
+Your implementation of wfs\file\write must be able to cope with seeks that are interleaved with write actions.
+What happens if a seek is performed past the end of the file followed by a write? - 6.
+You only have to support writes to existing files with non-zero length.
+So, this guarantees that at least one block is already allocated to the file.
+Make sure to check this and bail out with an error if this is not the case!
+As a consequence of this, you do not have to write special code to deal with writes to new files that previously did not exist. - 7.
+You do not have to support file truncation.
+If you write 20 bytes to the beginning of a 200-byte file, you can leave the remaining 180 bytes unmodified and do not have to throw these away.
+In other words, you only add support for growing of files and not for shrinking of files.

-If you have modified the start block or the file size, update the fields in the VFS node (file->vnode) and FS data (file->vnode->fs_data) and write a function wfs_update_node(vfs_vnode_t vnode) which will update the given vnode in the file system metadata on disk.
-This update function should be called when the file is closed (wfs_file_close).
+If you have modified the start block or the file size, update the fields in the VFS node (file->vnode) and FS data (file->vnode->fs\data) and write a function wfs\update\node(vfs\vnode\t \vnode) which will update the given vnode in the file system metadata on disk.
+This update function should be called when the file is closed (wfs\file\close).

-9 Testing
+10 Testing